Mesh-IGM/igme105-ind-starter/Demos/README.md

 # Demos folder
-Use the folder to keep track of demo code that you create during class (or download from your instructor).
+Use this folder to keep track of demo code that you create during class (or download from your instructor).